GustavCampos/FakeNews-Checker/README.md

 # FakeNews-Checker
-Project creating NN models to predict news veracity
+Implementation of Naivy Byes prediction model in fact check articles to predict news veracity